-Our five days at the Project World School Family Summit have gone by so fast it feels like it just started yesterday!
+Our five days at the Project World School Family Summit have gone by so fast that it feels like it just started yesterday that it just started!

-Here I am at the end of these amazing 5 days and all I can say is that I’m incredibly grateful to who decided to start this group, this community of worldschoolers.
-We have never felt so united to perfect strangers as we have in these 5 days.
-Never have we trusted 150 people for 5 days sharing with them our fears, issues, doubts, successes and joys.
-Never have we felt so free to be around people we didn’t know because, race, religion, political views were not blocking us, we all had in common more important things: our kids well-being, sharing the world with them, and a different approach to their education.
-All those other factors that are usually what block relationships when they come into play and people are on different sides, never really came into play, they were not important and not part of these 5 days,
+Here I am at the end of these fantastic five days, and all I can say is that I’m incredibly grateful to those who decided to start this group, this community of world-schoolers.
+We have never felt so united to perfect strangers as we have in these five days.
+Never have we trusted 150 people for five days sharing with them our fears, issues, doubts, successes, and joys.
+We never felt so free to be around people we didn’t know because race, religion, or political views were not blocking us.

 What is Worldschooling?

-Many might wonder what this term means, here is a short explanation from Project World Schooling website:
+Many might wonder what this term means; here is a short explanation from the Project World Schooling website:

 What is Project World School Family Summit?

-This is a twice a year event in Spring in or around Mexico and in the Fall in or around Asia or Europe, for worldschoolers and by worldschoolers.
-The Project World School Family Summit is a conference-style gathering for worldschooling, homeschooling and unschooling families and those who are just curious.
-The families come together with the purpose of sharing experiences, tips and tricks about worldschooling, creating a community and learning from one another.
-It si a great support system united by the common experience of traveling and educating our kids.
+This is a twice-a-year event in Spring in or around Mexico and in the Fall in or around Asia or Europe for world schoolers and by world schoolers.
+The Project World School Family Summit is a conference-style gathering for worldschooling, homeschooling, and unschooling families and those just curious.
+The families come together to share experiences, tips, and tricks about worldschooling, creating a community, and learning from one another.
+It is a great support system united by the common experience of traveling and educating our kids.

-During these 5 days we didn’t feel like we were listening to someone telling us what to do and how to do it, but rather a community united in trying to walk through this path together, sustaining each other.
-We have shared our personal skills (for example a little SEO session for us bloggers) as well as experiences (other families worldschooling or unschooling) to help each other grow.
+During these five days, we didn’t feel like we were listening to someone telling us what to do and how to do it, but rather a community united in trying to walk through this path together, sustaining each other.
+We have shared our personal skills (for example, a little SEO session for us bloggers) and experiences (other families worldschooling or unschooling) to help each other grow.

-What are we taking away with us from these 5 days?
+What are we taking away with us from these five days?

-- What direction we want to give our kids under an educational point of view now.
-We finally were able to see what we feel we are doing right and what we can improve or change.
+- What direction do we want to give our kids from an educational point of view now?
+We finally recognized what we were doing right and what we could improve or change.

-- We realized that our adventure is evolving day by day and that we are ready to experience also new ways for doing it…..
+- We realized that our adventure is evolving day by day.
+We are ready to experience also new ways of doing it…..

-- We realized that we should not be afraid of asking for help, not be afraid of telling our story, we are a community and you never know who your experience will touch and maybe help, like many helped us.
+- We realized that we should not be afraid to ask for help.
+We should not be scared of telling our story.
+We are a community, and you never know who your experience will touch and maybe help as many helped us.

-- We realized that we are not alone, there are many people who have made the same choice, that are happy with this different lifestyle and are willing to share help with us.
+- We realized that we were not alone.
+Many people have made the same choice.
+They are happy with this different lifestyle and are willing to share help with us.

-- We don’t care of being judged for our choices, we have created this little family and together we are going to live in this world until they are ready to walk on their own and explore more of it.
+- We don’t care about being judged for our choices.
+We have created this little family; we will live together until they can walk independently and explore more.

-- We are happy that we are finally really are learning to know each other, we finally have time to see each other, we are finally a family 100%.
+- We are happy that we are finally really learning to know each other.
+We finally have time to see each other; we are finally a family 100%.

-- We witnessed a great respect for the kids, also when they were a bit noisy, we are all parents and we have all been there!
-Everyone respected that we were at a conference and people were speaking but it was also ok if sometimes toddlers were running around.
+- We also witnessed great respect for the kids when they were noisy.
+We are all parents, and we have all been there!
+Everyone respected that we were at a conference and people were speaking, but it was also ok if toddlers sometimes ran around.

-- We can happily confirm that experiencing the world is the best way for us and our kids to really understand and live fully in this world.
+- We can happily confirm that experiencing the world is the best way for us and our kids to understand and live fully.

-Once the summit was over it was wonderful to see that we all still wanted to spend some time together.
-Events had been planned in advance but others have been improvised in the last couple of days, what we have experienced in these 5 days has carried on!
-Toady we had a great we all still had a good time being together, for example at the Bua Tong Waterfall!
+Once the summit was over, it was beautiful to see that we all still wanted to spend time together.
+Events had been planned in advance but others have been improvised in the last couple of days; what we have experienced in these 5 days has carried on!
+Today we still had a good time being together, for example, at the Bua Tong Waterfall!